 Now that the recursive resolver knows the IP address of the desired domain, it sends this answer to your browser which visits the IP address and fetches the content of the website.
 This chain of events looks complicated but it takes just a fraction of a second.

 While your content delivery ideally should take hardly a second, sometimes it takes several seconds but this delay hasn’t got to do with the DNS server performance at all.
 You may have to optimize the performance of your web hosting in this case.
-VPS Hosting is ideally the preferred option when it comes to hosting as it provides a lot of room for customization.
+VPS Hosting is ideally the preferred option when it comes to cheap linux vps hosting India as it provides a lot of room for customization.
 With full root access, you can optimize the site performance to the fullest.

 A DNS plays a critical role in resolving domain related queries on the internet.
 It is like a giant phone directory that matches IP addresses with domains.
 IP addresses are series of numbers separated by dots and it is nearly impossible to remember those.